harryliu-intel/async-toolkit/async-toolkit/m3utils/applications.design-automation.memory.lamb/README.md

 ### Variants
 - 1r1w1c: Standard 1r1w, 1 clock implementation
-- 1ftr1w1c: 1r1w memory, 1 clock, with flow-through (i.e. unflopped output data).
-Under development.
+- 1ftr1w1c: 1r1w memory, 1 clock, with flow-through (i.e. unflopped output data)

 ### Process Technology
 This work is being developed primarily for TSMC N3E process, but the principle is generic.

+### Support Configurations
+Implementation considerations lead to support for a limited set of configurations.
+- Even bitwidths are supported
+- Even depths are supported
+- Absolute min/max depth and widths vary by process technology

 ### Supported Views
 The present state of the code is to generate 'placeholder' content to enable logic design and pipecleaning  physical design flows.
 This includes:

 - SV behavioral verilog
-- Liberty Files @ SSGNP, 0C
+- Liberty Files at process points to support setup, hold, electromigation, and power corners
 - Synopsys DB files based on Liberty Files
 - LEF abstracts of rough pin positions
 - Synopsys NDM Abstracts Based on the LEF and Liberty Files
+- manifest.xml file to interoperate with ``SHIP`` tool

 ### Views Under Development
-- Additional process corner, voltages and temperature combinations
 - OASIS/GDSII Layout
+- UPF

 ### Requirements
 - SLES12 machine within HPC environment